vecnathewhisperd0/FeatherPad/README.md

 ## Translations
 FeatherPad is being translated using Weblate, a web tool designed to ease translating for both developers and translators.
-If you would like to contribute to translation of FeatherPad, you need to register on this server.
+If you would like to contribute to translation of FeatherPad, you need to register on the following server:

 <a href="https://weblate.lxqt.org/projects/tsujan/featherpad/?utm_source=widget">
 <img src="https://weblate.lxqt.org/widgets/tsujan/-/featherpad/multi-auto.svg" alt="Translation status" />